 NB: If you are selling a book on Amazon, and your book has an ISBN number, you can use that 13-digit ISBN number as your “product identifier” – you don’t need to buy a separate barcode number.

 If Amazon is storing and distributing your product (via Amazon’s “Fulfillment By Amazon” FBA warehousing services), then you will require the barcode images as well (these are only required if Amazon is managing your product sales/shipping for you, not if you are doing this yourself).
 If you only require a barcode number, please order the “Amazon Barcode Number” item above.
 If you require the barcode images (the black bars and white spaces) to print onto your product packaging, then please order a “Barcode Package” instead (as this includes the barcode images) – you can purchase a Barcode Package here.

-Essentially, Amazon’s FBA Services require that your products have a unique scannable bar code image (ie. 12 digit UPC or 13 digit EAN barcode) printed on them.
+Essentially, Amazon’s FBA Services require that your products have a unique scannable bar code image (ie. 12-digit UPC or 13-digit EAN barcode) printed on them.
 This unique scannable bar code image needs to be printed directly onto the product packaging, or else onto a sticky label that has been applied to your product packaging.
-This is required to enable stock tracking and storage of your products in Amazon fulfillment centers.
+This is required to enable stock tracking and storage of your products in Amazon fulfilment centres.